DanielSnor/Zpravobot.news/DOCS/Settings for IFTTT filter script - v3.0.0.md

 - **BS**: Handles quote markers, moves URLs to end
 - **RSS**: Uses content selection logic, applies RSS-specific limits
 - **YT**: Minimal processing, content-focused

+### Self-Quote and Self-Repost Handling
+**New in v3.0**: The script now properly detects and formats self-quotes and self-reposts:

+Self-quotes are detected by comparing the quoted user's username with the current author Self-reposts are detected by checking if the RT @username matches the current author Both use `PREFIX_SELF_REFERENCE` instead of displaying the user's @username This provides cleaner, more natural output (e.g., "vlastní post" instead of "@username") The comparison uses `authorUsername` (not display name) to work correctly with `SHOW_REAL_NAME`

 ---